 If you choose to switch brands of food I recommend letting the puppy settle into your routine before switching and should be done gradually, usually over a 7 – 10 day period.
 Making an abrupt change in a puppy’s food can cause digestive problems.
+That is why I require you to order at least a small bag of the puppy’s current food prior to arrival.
 To switch to your own preference of dog food make the change a gradual process to help the puppy adjust, slowly increasing the ratio of food you prefer.
 Most dog food brands have their own recommendations on how to switch a dog over to their food.
 You should follow any directions printed on their bag.

 The best training treats are those that can be consumed in one bite or swallowed whole.
 You want to avoid anything that could crumble as most dogs will want to make sure they get every last crumb off the floor before paying attention to you again.
 It’s also a good idea to feed them something that will support their overall health.